 The moon has always been the stuff of fantasies.
-The ancients thought the goddess of the moon rode her silver chariot across the dark sky every night.
-Centuries later, astronomer William Herschel was convinced he could see evidence of life on the moon through his powerful new telescope.
+The ancients thought the goddess of the moon rode her silver chariot across the sky every night.
+Centuries later, astronomer William Herschel thought he could see evidence of life on the moon through his powerful new telescope.

 I felt a deep desire to flee.
 I shut myself within myself.
 Music and the stars began to play a major role in suggesting my paintings.